PhD in Materials Chemistry

 Current position: Assistant Professor at Dalhousie University, Canada

-Research focus: Nanomaterials for renewable energy
+Research focus: nanomaterials for renewable energy

 Mita received the Green Talents award, which gave her the opportunity to study carbon dioxide sequestration during her two-month research stay at the Technical University of Munich, Germany.
 Afterwards, she worked on mesostructured earth abundant materials for fuel generation at the California Institute of Technology, United States of America.
 Mita was awarded a Postdoctoral Fellowship by Natural Sciences and Engineering Research Council of Canada in 2014 to carry out her work at Caltech.

-2019 President’s Emerging Researcher Award
+2019 Dalhousie University President’s Research Excellence Award

 2019 Selected to represent the element silicon in the International Union of Pure and Applied Chemistry (IUPAC) in celebration of the International Year of the Periodic Table